-- -- A BA/BS or MS from an accredited institution awarded within the last 10 years (validation of current content may be required). - -- Minimum undergraduate GPA: 3.0 - -- General GRE test: minimum 50% percentile in each section (quantitative, verbal, and analytical writing). - -- TOEFL: required for international applicants from countries in which English is not the official language - -- 3 letters of recommendation - -- Official transcripts from all attended institutions - -- Students are required to contact faculty in advance.
+- -- A BA/BS or MS from an accredited institution awarded within the last 10 years (validation of current content may be required). - -- Minimum undergraduate GPA: 3.0 - -- TOEFL: required for international applicants from countries in which English is not the official language - -- 3 letters of recommendation - -- Official transcripts from all attended institutions - -- Students are required to contact faculty in advance.
 Prior to application, applicants must have identified and contacted an available Faculty Advisor to ensure availability of a position and appropriate research interests